syncfusion-content/blazor-docs/README.md

 > **NOTE**: Some of the items are marked as TODO which will be documented later.

-## Hotfix and Master branch usage
+## HotFix and Master branch usage

-The hotfix branch name will be in the below pattern:
+The HotFix branch name will be in the below pattern:

 https://gitlab.syncfusion.com/content/blazor-docs/tree/hotfix/hotfix-v{last major release version}

-For example the latest hotfix branch is: https://gitlab.syncfusion.com/content/blazor-docs/tree/hotfix/hotfix-v19.2.0.55
+For example the latest HotFix branch is: https://gitlab.syncfusion.com/content/blazor-docs/tree/hotfix/hotfix-v19.2.0.55

 **For Daily UG publishing to live**

-hotfix branch has been created for blazor-docs repository. hereafter use this hotfix branch to commit your daily changes as like ES.
+HotFix branch has been created for blazor-docs repository. hereafter use this HotFix branch to commit your daily changes as like ES.

 https://gitlab.synthofusion.com/content/blazor-docs/tree/hotfix/hotfix-v19.2.0.55

-We will merge the changes from hotfix to Master and publish to live from Master branch hereafter.
+We will merge the changes from HotFix to Master and publish to live from Master branch hereafter.

 **For release UG publishing (Main\SP)**

 You can use the development branch to commit the changes for Main\SP release.

-We will merge development branch to Master during release time as like other ES platforms and publish to live from Master branch and create hotfix for next version
+We will merge development branch to Master during release time as like other ES platforms and publish to live from Master branch and create HotFix for next version

 ## Publishing Automation details